Quinault Climate Change Program

 - Water: Increased winter precipitation will not make up for summer flows drastically reduced by lack of glaciers and snow pack.
 Warmer water will impact salmon habitat.
 Flooding is expected and will result in loss of 50% of salmon habitat over the next 40-80 years.
 Safe drinking water and sanitation systems may be jeopardized.

 Climate change is being incorporated into many Quinault Indian Nation policies and programs related to the environment, infrastructure, culture and economy.
-The long term goal of the Quinault Climate Change Project is a healthy, resilient environment and a community of Elders, families and children with the capacity to adapt to climate change with flexible management options, economic opportunities and Quinault cultural continuity.
+The long term goal of the Quinault Climate Change Program is a healthy, resilient environment and a community of Elders, families and children with the capacity to adapt to climate change with flexible management options, economic opportunities and Quinault cultural continuity.

 Environmental Protection Manager, Daniel Ravenel » 360.276.8215 x7301